morelinq/MoreLINQ/README.md

 This method has 2 overloads.

+### Move

+Returns a sequence with a range of elements in the source sequence moved to a new offset.

 ### NestedLoops

 Produces a sequence from an action based on the dynamic generation of N nested